holzschu/llvm/README.txt

 - load more dynamic libraries, as needed.

 X run lli on binary intermediate representation
-- use lli to run a "serious" application (multiple source files, command line arguments)
+X use lli to run a "serious" application (multiple source files, command line arguments)

-- compile libcxx and libcxxabi for iOS as well.
+- compile libcxx and libcxxabi for iOS as well --> required?